The Sven Kingdoms

 The Littlebungians need the trade because they can’t grow everything themselves (despite living in supposed heaven on earth).
 They need the cotton for their uniforms.
 They all wear the same thing: dull grey tops and trousers with no frills.
 Those who work for the government get to choose between light brown and even lighter brown.
 But his Gloriousness wears brightly coloured fancy cloths, swirling with many colours made by the finest Nomessinan tailors.
 Just so you know who he is.
 He certainly would make an easy target for an assassin.

 The towns of Littlebung were all pulled down at the start of his reign and replaced by tidy, ordered ones, built along straight lines; the houses all of the same size and design.
-In fact, let’s not go on about it, let’s get out of here quick, we have Nomessina to the North, and that’s where it gets really interesting.
+In fact, let’s not go on about it, let’s get out of here quick, we have Nomessina to the north, and that’s where it gets really interesting.

 Aah, Nomessina, the centre of civilisation and culture and corruption.
 It benefits from the warm sea currents to its east so its summers are as warm as the centre of Hordinaire but its land thrice as fertile and fifty times as pretty.
 The hills are dotted with stone villages and rows of vines, its people making use of every patch of land – tomatoes and beans dripping from sunlit back porches where young and old gather to eat and drink, fortunate enough to have the best ingredients and the best recipes.
 This is the land of the long lunch, afternoon snooze, the long dinner followed by sing-songs in the village square or a trip to the theatre in the city.
 The many palaces are adorned with art both ancient and modern – statues and paintings decorating impressive columned buildings that speak of power, intelligence and culture.
 Inside the cities your head will be filled with the cacophony of daily life as carts full of goods clatter through the narrow streets and bells ring from towers, but mostly as people chatter, shout and gesticulate at each other, elbows flying and heads nodding.
-However, in the countryside, on the small farms that dot the hillsides you can stand in deserted, silent orchards, hearing the occasional swoop or chirp of a bird and the dozy background noise of a million contended insects.
+However, in the countryside, on the small farms that dot the hillsides you can stand in deserted, silent orchards, hearing the occasional swoop or chirp of a bird and the dozy background noise of a million contented insects.

 But … well, there had to be a but didn’t there?
 All sounded too good, too easy.
 What is life actually like for these supposedly lucky people?